University of Tasmania

 Official Members

-Chair of Academic Senate: Associate Professor Kristyn Harman (to 31 December 2024)
+Chair of Academic Senate: Associate Professor Kristyn Harman (31 December 2027)

-Academic Staff: Associate Professor Aidan Davison (to 31 December 2026)
+Academic Staff: Associate Professor Aidan Davison (31 December 2026)